Ranbaxy Laboratories: Controversies

 In May 2013, Ranbaxy pleaded guilty and paid $500 million in fines, for felony charges relating to the manufacture and distribution of certain adulterated drugs made at two of Ranbaxy's manufacturing facilities in India, and misrepresenting clinical generic drug data.
-Ranbaxy pleaded guilty to three felony FDCA counts, and four felony counts of knowingly making materially false statements to the FDA.
+Ranbaxy pleaded guilty to three felony violations of the Federal Food, Drug, and Cosmetic Act of 1938 and another four felony counts of knowingly making false statements to the FDA.
 Included in the adulterated products were antiretroviral (ARV) drugs destined for treatment of HIV/AIDS in Africa.

 In September 2013, further problems were reported, including apparent human hair in a tablet, oil spots on other tablets, toilet facilities without running water, and a failure to instruct employees to wash their hands after using the toilet.
 Ranbaxy was prohibited from manufacturing FDA-regulated drugs at the Mohali facility until it complied with United States drug manufacturing requirements.

-In 2014, The FDA notified Ranbaxy Laboratories, Ltd., that it was prohibited from manufacturing and distributing active pharmaceutical ingredients (APIs) from its facility in Toansa, India, for FDA-regulated drug products.
-The FDA's inspection of the Toansa facility, which concluded on 11 January 2014, identified significant CGMP violations.
+In 2014, the FDA notified Ranbaxy Laboratories, that it was prohibited from manufacturing and distributing active pharmaceutical ingredients (APIs) from its facility in Toansa, India, for FDA-regulated drug products.
+The FDA's inspection of the Toansa facility, which concluded on 11 January 2014, identified significant cGMP violations.
 These included Toansa staff retesting raw materials, intermediate drug products, and finished API after those items failed analytical testing and specifications, in order to produce acceptable findings, and subsequently not reporting or investigating these failures.

-In 2019 author Katherine Eban published Bottle of Lies, an in-depth investigation of Ranbaxy.
-In addition to the incidents described above, Eban describes internal struggles within the FDA as investigators who might have shut down Ranbaxy were overruled due to pressure to increase the supply of cheap generic drugs.
+In 2019, investigative journalist Katherine Eban published Bottle of Lies, an in-depth investigation of generic drug manufactures.
+Aside from recounting the Ranbaxy scandals described above, Eban noted that FDA leaders suppressed internal awareness of Ranbaxy's fraud to maintain the supply of cheap generic drugs.